Rent safe and private dog parks hosted by locals

 Does breed affect how likely dogs are to nip?

-In short: Yes!
 Be aware of your dog’s breed or breed mix when considering their biting behavior.
-While dogs of all breeds can show different behaviors — and dogs of all breeds can make fantastic pets — we’ve specifically selected some dogs to have a stronger nipping instinct.
+While dogs of all breeds can show different behaviors—and dogs of all breeds can make fantastic pets—our ancestors specifically selected some dogs to have a stronger nipping instinct during the domestication process.

 Related links: